JMCWC Resources

 The exam contains 20+ pages of standard questions, plus a few pages of Surprises.

-George Lane has produced a simulator of the standard questions for 2023, which you can download here to see what the exam will look like.
+George Lane has prepared Simulators of the standard questions for 2024, which you can download here to see what the exam will look like.
 You will need Excel, or an open-source alternative such as LibreOffice.

 The Surprises use similar skills, but they are not in any simulator, because they are a surprise 😉